federicobaldo/aws-logs-serde/README.md

 ### Usage

-Download the latest release from https://github.com/federicob/aws-logs-serde/releases directly on your Hive client.
+Download the latest release from [here](https://github.com/federicob/aws-logs-serde/releases/latest directly) on your Hive client.

 Inside your script or from the Hive interactive shell you should add first the jar and then create the table specifying the row format.